 The Office of Student Life coordinates trips to sporting events, theaters, and four-year colleges and universities.
-It also plans a variety of student activities and fairs, as well as hosts national speakers and entertainers on campus.
-Student Life also oversees the Student Life Centers located at the Parham Road and Downtown Campuses.
+It also plans a variety of student activities, fairs, speakers, community service activities, free fitness classes and sports tournaments for students.
+In addition, Student Life oversees the Student Life Game Centers located at the Parham Road and Downtown Campuses and Student Lounge at the Goochland Campus.